Curie: Policy-based Secure Data Exchange: Evaluation

-To eliminate the errors caused by race differences, members aim at having an ideal population uniformity based on race groups.
-Presented in Figure~\ref{fig:filter-similarity}, the consortia members able to increase the accuracy with the effective use of policies.
-For instance, a member having a small number of white patients defines selections to acquire solely that group and a member having large enough patients for all races sets data-dependent conditionals to obtain patient inputs that are not similar in its records (\eg a different genotype).
-We note that use of different data-dependent conditional algorithms does not result in statistically significant improvements in dataset we use.
+In these experiments, each member dictates a different acquisition policy based on its racial groups.
+Members aim at having an ideal patient population uniformity.
+To do so, each member defines a local acquisition policy and negotiates it with other members.
+Each member sets its share policy to conditionals of being in the same consortium and data size greater than 200; thus, the policy of each member is asymmetric.
+Table~\ref{CPL-policies} shows the simplified notation of the policy agreements in the global consortium.
+For instance, a member having a small number of white patients defines selections to solely acquire that group and a member having large enough patients for all genotypes sets data-dependent conditionals to obtain patient inputs that are not similar in its data samples (\eg acquires different genotypes).
+Figure~\ref{fig:filter-similarity} presents a subset of results on dose errors per patient race.
+The errors of the other races yield similar for each member.
+The results without CPL conditionals and selections are plotted as a dashed line for comparison.
+We find that members can improve the dose accuracy with the use of policies.
+We note that the use of different data-dependent conditionals defined in \textsf{evaluate} does not result in statistically significant accuracy gain.

-We conclude that, based on the above observations, the members are in need for a careful calibration of policies based on the domain- and task-specific properties to maximize the output of the computation.